chibiboba/JS-120/JS 129/JS 129 study guide.md

 - By now, you should be able to understand why this code logs `undefined undefined` instead of `hello world`.
   - Here, `bar`is invoked as a standalone function on line 9.
 Thus, its execution context is the global object, not the `obj` object that you may have expected.
 (Every function invocation has an execution context, look at the most specific one inside of a method call... if that makes sense. )
-  - Once again, a function or method's execution context depends soley on how you invoke it, now on how and where it's defined.
+  - Once again, a function or method's execution context depends solely on how you invoke it, now on how and where it's defined.
 - Let's examine solutions to this problem.

 ##### Solution1: Preserve Context with a Variable in Outer Scope